 Grace first turned her hand to photography during her initial year of her Fashion and Textile GCSE lessons, photographing all things fashion.
 Grace couldn't wait to adapt and apply her newly learnt skills in other fields and her attention swiftly turned to her love of the countryside and horses.
 It was from then that Grace's camera was to become a regular at Point-to-Points.
-Grace attended her first Point-to-Point at the age of five at her local course Downhills, Corbridge, and is a regular at the North meetings.
+Grace attended her first Point-to-Point at the age of five at her local course Downhills, Corbridge, and is a regular at the Northern meetings.

 courses/areas covered : Northern and occasionally Yorkshire

 Phil, who is a sports journalist and Warwickshire C.C.C.
-Museum Curator and Archivist based at the Edgbaston Cricket Ground, photographs International and County cricket throughout the summer, but mainly is part of the BBC Radio 5 and BBC local radio ball-by-ball commentary team, covering first-class matches throughout the country 5-6 days a week from early April until late September.
+Museum Curator and Archivist based at the Edgbaston Cricket Ground, photographs International and County cricket throughout the summer, but is mainly part of the BBC Radio 5 and BBC local radio ball-by-ball commentary team, covering first-class matches throughout the country 5-6 days a week from early April until late September.
 In the winter months he writes at least one book as well as maintaining his ongoing Museum cricket commitments.
-He turns his attentions to Point-to-Point photography from November as well as photographing almost two hundred football matches a season.
+He turns his attention to Point-to-Point photography from November as well as photographing almost two hundred football matches a season.
 Phil attended his first Point-to-Point meeting as a ten year-old at the North Cotswold Spring Hill meeting over fifty years ago.
 He now lives in Gloucestershire.

 courses/areas covered: East Anglia, North West, South Midlands, Welsh Borders, West Midlands and Wessex